 HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows

 Step 3.
-Then, right-click the Windows folder and select
+Then, right-click the Windows folder and select New > Key options.

 Step 4.
-Name the new key as
+Name the new key Explorer.

 Step 5.
-Now, right-click on the newly created Explorer folder and choose
+Now, right-click on the newly created Explorer folder and choose New > DWORD (32-bit) Value.

 Step 6.
-Name the new DWORD as
+Name the new DWORD as NoPinningToTaskbar and then double-click on it to change its Value data.

-Step 7.
-Click

 Step 8.
+Click OK.

+Step 9.
 Restart your computer to apply the changes.

-Once you complete the above steps, “Pin to taskbar” and “Unpin from taskbar” context menu items will not appear on your Windows 11 PC.
+Once you complete the above steps, the “Pin to taskbar” and “Unpin from taskbar” context menu items will not appear on your Windows 11 PC.

 To undo the changes, navigate to the following key in the Registry Editor:-